Tetchie Agbayani

-Visitacion Parado (born July 2, 1961), better known by her screen name Tetchie Agbayani, is a Filipino movie and television actress, Mutya ng Pilipinas, psychology instructor and Playboy model.
-She appeared in a regular issue of German Playboy and a special American edition entitled "Women of the World".
-She is featured daily on several Filipino TV channels, where she stars in soap operas.
+Visitacion Parado (born July 2, 1961), known professionally as Tetchie Agbayani, is a Filipino actress, model and psychology instructor.
+She began her acting career in the film Pepeng Shotgun (1981), following several stints in pageantry and modelling.
+She was the first and only Filipino woman to appear on the cover of the German edition of Playboy, in 1982.
+She has starred in numerous Hollywood films such as The Emerald Forest (1985), Gymkata (1985), The Money Pit (1986), Rikky and Pete (1988) and has received accolades at the Metro Manila Film Festival, in addition to nominations for a FAMAS, Gawad Urian, Star Awards for Movies and Luna Awards.

 Early life

-Agbayani was born on July 2, 1961 to a Roman Catholic family.
-She studied high school at the University of Santo Tomas before enrolling in the University's Bachelor of Science in Architecture program in 1979.
+Agbayani was born on July 2, 1961, to a Roman Catholic family.
+She studied high school at the University of Santo Tomas before enrolling in the university's Bachelor of Science in Architecture program in 1979.
 She eventually dropped from the program due to showbiz commitments.

 Hollywood

 In the United States, Agbayani pursued acting in Hollywood.
 She appeared in international productions, sometimes credited as Carol Roberts.
 Her films include John Boorman's The Emerald Forest (1985); a cameo in The Money Pit (1986); leading lady in Gymkata (1985); and as a geologist in the Australian film Rikky and Pete (1988).
 Agbayani also appeared in an episode of the British television series Yellowthread Street.

-On television, she played the tragic heroine "Sisa" in Eddie Romero's Noli Me Tangere, based on the novel by Philippine national hero Dr. José Rizal.
+On television, she played the tragic heroine Sisa in Eddie Romero's 1993 miniseries Noli Me Tangere, based on the 1887 novel of the same name by Filipino nationalist Dr. José Rizal.

-Private life
+Personal life

-In 1989, Agbayani returned to the Philippines and took time out from her career to give birth to her daughter, China.
+In 1988, Agbayani returned to the Philippines and took time out from her career to give birth to her daughter, China.
 During this period, Agbayani devoted her whole time as a mother, living a private life for several years.